-Make sure to have all chimneys inspected and cleaned regularly.
+Make sure to have all chimneys checked and cleaned regularly.

 Choose sleepwear that's labeled flame-retardant (either polyester or treated cotton).

-Cotton sweatshirts or pants that aren't labeled as sleepwear generally aren't flame-retardant.
+Cotton sweatshirts or pants that aren't labeled as sleepwear often aren't flame-retardant.

 If you use cotton sleepwear, make sure that it fits your child snugly.